Kaththi (soundtrack): Production

 Before signing the film's project, Anirudh composed the theme music, which was featured in the digital first look poster.
 He later added that the album would feature two theme music versions.
-In April 2014, two more songs (the third and fourth track) were produced after which Anirudh confirmed that three of the songs were completed.
+In April 2014, two more songs were produced after which Anirudh confirmed that three of the songs were completed.
 The fifth track is a romantic number and the production team were impressed with the tune composed by Anirudh.
-In mid-May 2014, Dhanush was reported to write lyrics for one of the tracks, which was proved to be untrue.

 In late-May, Bollywood music director Vishal Dadlani sang a track for the film.
 In June 2014, Vijay was reported to sing a "love kuththu" number.
 In August 2014, Andrea Jeremiah and singer Adhi of Hiphop Tamizha had each recorded a song.
 Hiphop Tamizha said that he had used classic Tamil words in the song.
 By mid-August, Anirudh had stated that he had almost completed working on the album, with the track sung by Vijay also being ready and added that "the album is full of big surprises for fans".
 A. R. Rahman's frequent collaborator-musician Keba Jeremiah played the guitar for one song which he labelled as "a soul stirring melody".
 Lyricist Madhan Karky called one of the songs he wrote a "stylish folk number".

 In early September 2014, Vijay finished recording his song, titled "Selfie Pulla" and the team went to London to shoot its song sequence.
 Sunidhi Chauhan also roped for singing the female vocals for the track.
 A rough cut version of "Selfie Pulla" sung by Anirudh got leaked onto the internet before the music launch.
 Anirudh confirmed on 14 September 2014 that K. J. Yesudas had recorded a song for the film.
 Following the audio launch, Anirudh Ravichander started working on the film's background score on 9 October and had finished the score within 7 days.

 In an interview with film reviewer Abishek Raja in March 2018, Anirudh said that when he composed a romantic track "Aathi", he was impressed by the 'hook-line' of the track, which transitioned from a melodious start, to a power-packed transition.
 Anirudh liked that 'hook-line' of this track and decided to convert it as the main theme for the film, which eventually became "The Sword of Destiny".
 Apart from "Selfie Pulla", Vijay also sang the Carnatic Jathi portions in the instrumental theme track "Bad Eyes – Villain Theme".